epurpur/PythonDataViz/README.md

 several languages like python, R, Julia, etc.
 JupyterLab is the next generation user interface, which includes Jupyter Notebooks.

-In my opinion, they seem pretty similar, though JupyterLab has a cleaner interface.
-We will be using JupyterLab today.
+In my opinion, they seem almost exactly the same.
+We will be using Jupyter Notebooks today.

 ## **Self Help - You don't need to remember all of this!**